Income inequality in the United States: GDP distribution

 Another approach attempts to allocate GDP to individuals, to compensate for the 40% of GDP that does not appear on tax returns.
-One source of the disagreement is the growth of tax-free retirement accounts, such as pension funds, IRAs and 401Ks.
+One source of the disagreement is the growth of tax-free retirement accounts, such as pension funds, IRAs, and 401Ks.
 Another source is tax evasion, whose distribution is also disputed.

 Income measures: pre-and post-tax

-Inequality can be measured before and after the effects of taxes and transfer payments such as social security and unemployment insurance.
+Inequality can be measured before and after the effects of taxes and transfer payments, such as social security and unemployment insurance.

 Measuring inequality after accounting for taxes and transfers reduces observed inequality, because both the income tax system and transfer systems are designed to do so.
-The impacts of those polieices varies as the policy regime changes.
+The impacts of those policies vary as the policy regime changes.
 CBO reported in 2011 that: "The equalizing effect of transfers declined over the 1979–2007 period primarily because the distribution of transfers became less progressive.
 The equalizing effect of federal taxes also declined over the period, in part because the amount of federal taxes shrank as a share of market income and in part because of changes in the progressivity of the federal tax system."

 CBO income statistics show the growing importance of these items.
 In 1980, in-kind benefits and employer and government spending on health insurance accounted for just 6% of the after-tax incomes of households in the middle one-fifth of the distribution.
-By 2010 these in-kind income sources represented 17% of middle class households' after-tax income.
+By 2010, these in-kind income sources represented 17% of middle-class households' after-tax income.
 Post-tax income items are increasing faster than pre-tax items.
 As a result of these programs, the spendable incomes of poor and middle-class families have been better insulated against recession-driven losses than the incomes of Americans in the top 1%.
 Incomes in the middle and at the bottom of the distribution have fared better since 2000 than incomes at the very top.

 Continuing increases in transfers, e.g., resulting from the Affordable Care Act, reduced inequality, while tax changes in the Tax Cuts and Jobs Act of 2017 had the opposite effect.